khueue/ducc/report/ass2/report_ass2.md

     Unary 500 '-'.

-We don't use any operator precedence declarations since we resolve these kind of ambiguities be modifying the grammar.
+We don't use any operator precedence declarations since we resolve these kind of ambiguities by modifying the grammar.
 See the section "The Grammar" below.

 Grammar rules.
 Each rule has the general form: